The introduction can be found here and Chapter One here.

 English and French who had forced this issue.

-Finally, the assembly elected a committee to direct the Executive until a final decree was made about the government of the country.
-Lenin became president of this committee and Trotsky took on the acute problems going with foreign policy.
+Finally, the Council elected an executive committee until a final decree was made about the government of the country.
+Lenin became president of this committee and Trotsky took on the acute problems connected to foreign policy.

-At last the Bolsheviks came to power in
+At last the Bolsheviks had come to power in

 than half a year after the Russian Revolution began.
 The reaction and violence of